YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/05_getting_data.rst

 will finally fetch live data, and we’re going to add another mojit to get Twitter data with the help of the Node.js module `simple-twitter <https://npmjs.org/package/simple-twitter>`_.

+..
+05_intro-what:

 What We’ll Cover
 ----------------

 - mojit models
-- YQL and how to use it get data
+- YQL and how to use it to get data
 - accessing and calling model methods from the controller
 - using the ``Http`` class to make REST calls
 - using other forms of data such as query string parameters.

+..
+05_intro-final:

 Final Product
 -------------